tdinh4/tdinh4.github.io/about.md

 I'm passionate about applying my knowledge of computer science and machine learning to areas in healthcare where we can really engineer better solutions for helping doctors and taking care of patients.

+Actively looking for an internship in the summer of 2017.

 ### Contact me

 [adeshpande3@ucla.edu](mailto:adeshpande3@ucla.edu)